openshift/origin/docs/images.md

 # OpenShift Images
 ## Problem/Rationale
-Kubernetes creates containers from images stored in Docker registries.
+Kubernetes creates containers from images stored in container image registries.
 It does not currently track and store any information about images; it merely pulls and stores them locally on a minion as part of the pod creation process.

 Adding information related to images - image repositories, the images themselves, tags, and metadata - as resources in an image component will provide foundational support for several use cases, listed below.